IonianTropics/CmallBrain/README.md

 # CmallBrain
-Barebones BrainFuck to C compiler
+Barebones Brainfuck to C compiler

 Assembly was too much of a hasstle